machinable-org/machinable/docs/tutorial/essentials/running-experiments.md

 })
 ```

-You may have noticed that `execute()` follows the same convention as <Pydoc>machinable.Experiment.instance</Pydoc> to specify and load executions by their module name and an optional dictionary with configuration options.
-In fact, the execution modes are implemented just like experiments, but derive from the <Pydoc>machinable.Execution</Pydoc> base class.

-Check out the [reference documentation](../../reference/) for available execution modes.
+Check out the [execution guide](../elements-in-depth/execution.md) to learn more about available options.
 You may also be interested in implementing a [custom execution](../elements-in-depth/execution.md).